 The way that the company does financial planning is a major factor in determining the right approach:

-- Product Development Companies – In companies whose primary focus is on product development, a budget is typically established for development and ongoing support of a product or a product line and a lot of discretion is typically given to the Product Manager and the product team in determining how to best utilize that money to maximize the success of that product.
-Its relatively easy to apply an Agile development process in this kind of company because there is such a strong and natural alignment between the product decision process and the company’s overall business management approach.
+- Product-Oriented Companies – In companies whose primary focus is on product development, a budget is typically established for development and ongoing support of a product or a product line and a lot of discretion is typically given to the Product Manager and the product team in determining how to best utilize that money to maximize the success of that product.
+Its relatively easy to apply an Agile development process in that kind of company because there is such a strong and natural alignment between the product decision process and the company’s overall business management approach.

-- Other Companies – In other companies that are not primarily in the business of developing and selling products, you’re likely to find a very different environment and the relationship between the project decision process and the company’s overall business management approach is likely to be very different:
+- Project-Oriented Companies – In other companies that are not primarily in the business of developing and selling products, you’re likely to find a very different environment and the relationship between the project decision process and the company’s overall business management approach is likely to be very different:

 - There are likely to be a lot more projects competing for funding,